-- The Chair of the Investigation and Hearing Board will assign 2-3 members of the Board to serve as the Investigative Team to conduct the investigation.
-The Chair of the Investigation and Hearing Board may confer with the Dean of Students on accommodations for the complainant or other necessary remedial short-term actions. - 2.
-The Investigative Team will: - Be staffed with trained faculty/staff, students or administrators; - Identify the correct policies allegedly violated; - Conduct an immediate initial investigation to determine if there is reasonable cause to charge the respondent(s); - If there is insufficient evidence to support reasonable cause, the grievance should be closed with no further action. - Meet with the complainant to finalize the grievance; - Prepare the notice of charges on the basis of initial investigation; - Develop a strategic investigation plan which may include a witness list, an evidence list, an intended timeframe, and an order of interviews for all witnesses, including the respondent; - Conduct a thorough, reliable and impartial investigation.
-Witnesses may or may not be given notice prior to the interview. - Complete the investigation promptly, and without unreasonable deviation from the intended timeline. - Make a finding on the case, based on a preponderance of the evidence which indicates that a policy violation has or has not occurred; - Present the findings to the individual(s) alleged to have committed a conduct violation, who may accept the findings, accept the findings in part and reject the findings in part, or may reject all findings; - Share the findings and update the complainant on the status of the investigation and the outcome.
+- 1. The Director of Student Support and Conduct, or designee, as the Chair of the Conduct Review Board will: - Identify the correct policies allegedly violated; - Prepare the notice of the charges on the basis of the initial investigation. - May confer with the Dean of Students on accommodations for the Reporting or Responding Party(s) or other necessary remedial short-term actions. - Assign 1-3 members of the Board to serve as the Investigative Team to conduct the investigation. - 2.
+The Investigation Team will: - Be staffed with trained faculty/staff and/or administrators; - Develop a strategic investigation plan which may include a witness list, an evidence list, an intended timeframe, and an order of interviews for all witnesses, including the Responding Party; - Conduct a thorough, reliable and impartial investigation.
+Witnesses may or may not be given notice prior to the interview. - Complete the investigation promptly, and without unreasonable deviation from the intended timeline. - Make a finding on the case, based on a preponderance of the evidence which indicates that a policy violation has or has not occurred; - If the findings indicate that the alleged conduct violation has occurred, the Investigation Team will recommend appropriate sanctions for the violation.
+The sanction(s) will be determined by the Dean of Students in consultation with the investigative team and/or the Behavioral Review Team. - The Chair of the Conduct Review Board will present the findings to the Reporting Party(s) and Responding Party(s).
+If the Responding Party(s) is found responsible, the sanctions will be imposed.